Sweet & Sticky Sriracha Roasted Pumpkin Seeds

 Halloween is TOMORROW!
 Are you carving your pumpkin tonight?
 If so, I’ve got the best roasted pumpkin seed recipe for you to whip up while the carving is going down.

 These guys are totally different from the usual pumpkin seed but so much more addictive.
-They’re spicy from a blast of sriracha, salty from a dousing in soy sauce and sticky sweet from a blast of honey.
+They’re spicy from a blast of sriracha, salty from a dousing in soy sauce and sticky sweet from a drip of honey.

 Want to make more than one kind of Roasted Pumpkin Seeds this year?
 Look no further!
 I have three more pumpkin seed flavors for you to check out: